PhilliprBurwell/azure-network-protocols/README.md

 </p>
 <p>
 #2 Create 2 VM's - Create a Windows 10 Virtual Machine (VM) and a Create a Linux (Ubuntu) VM.
 Go to image and click "Windows 10".
-And for the Linux machine click "2022 Ubuntu" While creating the VM, select the previously created Resource Group and Virtual Network—the Virtual Network it MUST BE THE SAME.
-For both vm's make the Username labuser and the password Cyberlab123!.
-Ensure both VMs are in the same Virtual Network / Subnet
+And for the Linux machine click "2022 Ubuntu" While creating the VM, select the previously created Resource Group and Virtual Network—the Virtual Network (MUST BE THE SAME).
+For both vm's make the username labuser and the password Cyberlab123!.
+Ensure both VMs are in the same Virtual Network / Subnet.

 </p>
 <br />